alsuren/mijia-homie/docs/presentation/slides.md

 # Results

-- Now we have graphs like this:
+We now have graphs like this, with inside and outside readings:

 ![](./grafana-temperature.png)